Bhavana104/FrontEnd_Projects/README.md

 ## Instructions

-Further instructions will be provided by one of our engineers during the interview

-Build a mini Bilt Rewards application using React Native.
+Build a mini application using React Native.
 The focus is on implementing core functionality while demonstrating your knowledge of React Native, React, and JavaScript.